-Citation of Greek epigraphic and/or palaeographic material: use the Palatino Linotype font or other internationally known font which include all required characters.
+Citation of Greek epigraphic and/or palaeographic material: use the Palatino Linotype font or other Unicode font which includes all required characters.

 Dating: use Arabic numerals, i.e. 17th, 18th century, or write ‘… in the seventeenth century…’, ‘… during the eighteenth century…’.

-Footnote in the main text: Notes will be printed as footnotes (please, refrain from using endnotes!).
+Footnote in the main text: Notes will be printed as footnotes.
 Note indicators should be Arabic superscript, and should be placed immediately before, and not after, a punctuation mark.
 E.g. ‘… testimony1.’; ‘… hermeneiai13, used…’.

 Bibliography: At the end of the text, authors should provide a list of all cited works in the alphabetical order.
-Please, use separate headings for primary sources and secondary literature.
+Please, use separate headings for Primary sources and Literature.

 Citation of books:

-Brown, Peter.
+Brown 1988: Brown, Peter.
 The Body and Society: Men, Women and Sexual Renunciation in Early Christianity.
-New York, 1988, 10.
+New York.

 Citation of scientific journals: